freealise/fretboard/README.md

 ### TODO:
 superslide: cut two pencils and join together to place over a fret, for any basic chord in major thirds
+stapler clips as buttons for each string to avoid muting in microtonal mode

 sell do-it-yourself (DIY) kits or provide online instructions with parts
 (https://www.falstad.com/circuit/, https://www.falstad.com/afilter/, https://www.falstad.com/dfilter/), tinkercad